-Elsewhere within the VTEM survey area, field crews will use data to identify new targets.
-These targets will be prospected and trenched, as will the widespread multi-element anomalous soil targets identified within the 3 kilometre by 1 kilometre detailed survey grid.
+Elsewhere within the VTEM survey area, field crews have used data to identify new targets.
+These targets have been prospected and trenched, as have the widespread multi-element anomalous soil targets identified within the 3 kilometre by 1 kilometre detailed survey grid.

-A regionally focused team will conduct prospecting, mapping and stream water and sediment sampling for exploration as well as environmental baseline monitoring.
-This team will be targeting BC Department of Mines regional geochemical survey anomalies and their respective drainage basins for further detailed systematic examination.
+A regionally focused team has conducted prospecting, mapping and stream water and sediment sampling for exploration as well as environmental baseline monitoring.
+This team is targeting BC Department of Mines regional geochemical survey anomalies and their respective drainage basins for further detailed systematic examination.